 Just as the search to fill a job opening can be challenging for you, the task of applying for a job can be daunting to a candidate.
 Be encouraging about applying by avoiding words that show your company in a negative light.
 For example, using the term ‘results-driven’ to describe your ideal candidate may make readers think that you prioritize the company’s success over your employees’ well-being.
 If you instead say that you are looking for a candidate who is excited about carrying projects through, you show that you value your employees’ happiness, and entrust them with responsibility.

 If you are flexible with certain factors, such as GPA or the number of years of work experience, be transparent about that.
 Job seekers are often discouraged from applying if they don’t meet every single demand.
 Having strict requirements may drive away desirable candidates because they only just missed a requirement.

 Describe your workplace culture

-Clarity should pertain not only to the job description, but also to the instructions on how to apply.
-Make it easy to apply by being clear about how candidates should submit their application, what they should include, and when they should expect to hear back.
+Clarity should pertain not only to the job description but also to the instructions on how to apply.
+Make it easy to apply by being clear about how candidates should submit their applications, what they should include, and when they should expect to hear back.

 Applying these tips will allow you to attract desirable candidates and reduce the time taken to fill open positions.
 Be sure to respond to your candidates quickly in order to maintain their interest.
 Good luck!